eprbell/rp2/README.md

 * [input/crypto_example.ods](input/crypto_example.ods)
 * [config/crypto_example.config](config/crypto_example.config) (if desired, this config file can be used as boilerplate).

-RP2 generates output files based on the received input.
+After reading the input files, RP2 generates output files based on the transaction information therein.
 The output files contain information on long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
 They are described in detail in the [Output Files](doc/output_files.md) section of the documentation.

 The next sections contain platform-specific information on how to run RP2 on different systems.